Elmer Drew Merrill: Philippines

 At the end of the Spanish–American War, the United States Taft Commission established the Insular Bureau of Agriculture in Manila.
 Merrill was appointed to the post of botanist in the new organization and arrived in 1902 in Manila where he was to work for the next twenty-two years.
 Merrill was dismayed to discover that the herbarium he was expecting to find had been destroyed during the war, along with the botanical library and scientific equipment.
 Nevertheless, starting with just an empty building, he set out to rebuild the herbarium and library.

 Within a few months his role was expanded to include a joint appointment with the Bureau of Forestry.
 Over the years Merrill's responsibilities continued to grow until he became both the Director of the Bureau of Sciences and a Professor of Botany at the University of the Philippines.
 He collected and studied plants not only from the Philippines but also from the greater Asia-Pacific region including Indonesia, Malaysia, Indochina, China, and Guam.
 Eventually the herbarium grew to over 250,000 specimens and the botanical library was recognized as one of the best in Asia.
+At that time he edited three exsiccata series, the largest with 1200 numbered units under the title Plantae Insularum Philippinensium.
+Another large series was devoted to plants described by Manuel Blanco Ramos and Antonio Llanos Aller.
+Together with Charles Budd Robinson he worked on the legacy of Georg Eberhard Rumphius and the interpretation of his Herbarium Amboinense.

 Merrill published more than 100 taxonomic papers on Philippine flora and several additional papers on the flora of the region.
 Many of his papers were published in The Philippine Journal of Science, a journal he helped establish and edited from 1907 to 1918.
-In 1912 he published a 500-page Flora of Manila covering some 1,000 species.
-In 1921 he completed a Bibliographic Enumeration of Bornean Plants, a volume of 637 pages.
+In 1912, he published a 500-page Flora of Manila covering some 1,000 species.
+In 1921, he completed a Bibliographic Enumeration of Bornean Plants, a volume of 637 pages.
 His most ambitious work was the Enumeration of Philippine Flowering Plants published in sections between 1923 and 1926.
 As documented by his Enumeration the list of known Philippine species had been extended from 2,500 plants of all types in 1900 to 8,120 species of flowering plants, 1,000 species of ferns, and 3,000 species of cryptogams.